technozhantomz/simplex-api/README.md

     digital_currency: "",
     fiat_currency: '',
     requested_currency: "",
-    requested_amount "" 'must be a number
+    requested_amount "" 'must be a number'
     }
     ```
     - from currency